GoogleChrome/web.dev/src/site/content/en/blog/emscripten-embedding-js-snippets/index.md

 You need to use the right macro name to choose the return type. `EM_ASM` blocks are expected to act like `void` functions, `EM_ASM_INT` blocks can return an integer value, and `EM_ASM_DOUBLE` blocks return floating-point numbers correspondingly.

 Any passed arguments will be available under names `$0`, `$1`, and so on in the JavaScript body.
-As with `EM_JS` or WebAssembly in general, the arguments are limited only to numeric values - integers, floating-point numbers, pointers and handles.
+As with `EM_JS` or WebAssembly in general, the arguments are limited only to numeric values—integers, floating-point numbers, pointers and handles.

 Here's an example of how you could use an `EM_ASM` macro to log an arbitrary JS value to the console: